Courses Eligible for Transfer Credit

-You are likely to receive credit for any course taken in a full-time, daytime program of study at an accredited degree-granting institution, provided that you:
+You are likely to receive credit for courses taken in a full-time, daytime program of study at an accredited degree-granting institution, provided that you:

 - Completed at least one full academic year of undergraduate study at one college, but not more than two full academic years of study

-- Took courses comparable to those offered at Harvard
+- Took courses comparable to those offered in Harvard’s liberal arts curriculum.

 - Earned grades of “C” (or the equivalent) or better